gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 First, I’ll assume you have a [Cloudflare](https://www.cloudflare.com/?utm_source=meteoscientific&utm_medium=blog&utm_campaign=how-do-you-keep-your-data) account.

 Second, I’ll assume you have a domain that you manage via Cloudflare.
-If you don't, it’s about $11 a year to buy a domain on Cloudflare which you can then use for this project, so if you don’t want to go through the trouble of taking your current domain and futzing around with getting it onto Cloudflare, just buy a new domain and use that.
+If you don't, it’s about $11 a year to buy a domain on Cloudflare which you can then use for this project.
+If you don’t want to go through the trouble of taking your current domain and futzing around with getting it onto Cloudflare, just buy a new domain and use that.

 Third, I’ll assume you have a LoRaWAN device sending out data you want to track.
 In my case, it’ll be an [Oyster 2.1 tracker](https://www.lonestartracking.com/tracking-devices/oyster3-4g-5g-waterproof-battery-powered-gps-tracking-device/?utm_source=meteoscientific&utm_medium=blog&utm_campaign=how-do-you-keep-your-data) that I’ve got mounted on my bike.

-I can use this to store all the places that my bike goes, and if I wanted to get nerdy, built a heat map of local LoRaWAN coverage, but that’ll be for another tutorial.
+I can use this to store all the places that my bike goes and call in airstrikes if it gets stolen.
+If I wanted to get nerdy, I could use the data to build a heat map of local LoRaWAN coverage, but that’ll be for another tutorial.

 <div style={{
   display: 'flex',